Our immune systems are fighting to keep us healthy every day, so we should take every chance we get to help support them!

 22) Shellfish

-Zinc is the most abundant nutrient shellfish.
+Zinc is the most abundant nutrient in shellfish.
+Zinc is essential for maintaining immune system health.
 Zinc can help immune cells, like T cells, function at their highest and always be on alert.
 Zinc also helps to make more white blood cells that assist during an immune response.

-Research has shown that zinc (specifically zinc lozenges) helps to reduce the severity and duration of cold and flu symptoms when taken at the start of an illness.4 Good sources of zinc include oysters, crab, lobsters, and mussels.
+Research has shown that zinc (specifically zinc lozenges) helps to reduce the severity and duration of cold and flu symptoms when taken at the start of an illness.
+Good sources of zinc include oysters, crab, lobsters, and mussels.
+(21)

 23) Beans